Kefuri/CV/README.md

 **Echo Pharmacy** (July 2019 - November 2019)
 *Facilities Assistant*
-- Communication with those in the workplace and delivering optimal solutions for people's needs required logical and straight-to-the-point thinking.
+- Communicating with those in the workplace and delivering optimal solutions for people's needs required logical and straight-to-the-point thinking.
 Missing deadlines meant operations could come to a halt, so I learnt to work with the pressure of many people depending on my actions.